 Reformed The Trio to become the Sunday house band at The Family Dog Atlanta.

-In June of 2012 we returned to Unity Rockdale where I am happy to be the music director and play along with Bill and/Or Janna Graham.
+In June of 2012 we returned to Unity of Rockdale where I served as music director until December 2017.

 I was honored to play with Francine and The Trio along with the Dekalb Symphony Orchestra along with Janna Graham on percussion in a very special concert on Jan.14th 2014.
 We played special arrangments of Surrender and Stevie Wonder's Loves In Need Of Love Today.
 I was also honored to play with Francine at her induction into the Georgia Music Hall Of Fame where she sang a couple of songs including Surrender.